 And I do wonder — just wonder — if women are more malleable than men, or if that’s pure mythology.
 But if it is so, then why?
 Is it a matter of cultural conditioning?
 Temperament?
 Survival?

-I have certainly observed that women are more willing to change — their bodies, their habits, even their opinions.
+I have certainly observed that women are more willing to change than men — their bodies, their habits, even their opinions.
 (This last is especially disturbing to me.)
-And I’ve known myself to adapt to a variety of circumstances, though I ask myself if “adapt” is a euphemism for altering oneself to the extreme, or compromise that goes too far.
+And I’ve known myself to adapt to a variety of circumstances, though I ask myself if “adapt” is a euphemism for altering oneself to the extreme, or accepting compromise that goes too far.

 But let’s be more specific, shall we?